cristianoag/wozblaster/README.md

 |![The Wozblaster Reloaded 4.0 PCB](images/20240314_124846458_iOS%20(Medium).jpg)|![The Wozblaster Reloaded 4.0 PCB](images/20240314_124903239_iOS%20(Medium).jpg)|

-* [Wozblaster Reloaded v5.0](/hardware/reloaded_v5.0/) - This version is now using the EPM7064STC44 CPLD to replace the GAL16V8D and using a LM358 OpAmp to mix the audio before injecting it back to the MSX SOUNDIN.
+* [Wozblaster Reloaded v4.5](/hardware/reloaded_v4.5/) - This version is now using the EPM7064STC44 (or EPM7032STC400) CPLD to replace the GAL16V8D it also better isolates the audio channels  before injecting them as mono back to the MSX SOUNDIN.
 (In development)

 # Box and Inlay Trays

-The Wozblaster Reloaded v4.0 has a box designed by Adriano Souza to fit the cartridge.
+The Wozblaster Reloaded has a box designed by Adriano Souza to fit the cartridge.
 The box is available in the [box](/box) folder.

 Although a paper inlay is provided to secure the cartridge inside the box, it is highly recommended to use a plastic insert inner tray (bed) for additional protection, especially during transportation.
 These trays can be purchased from AliExpress at the following link: [AliExpress Tray](https://s.click.aliexpress.com/e/_DDVBv2D).